 Polish Bad Ass

 In a war that saw many "bad asses" serve on both sides, Kasimierz (Casimir) Pulaski ranks near the top.
 And if not for a stray round of grape, he might have fought his way to the top of the list.
-He fought for freedom on two continents and stayed undaunted throughout a career of professional setbacks.
-Although he never saw his homeland freed, he managed to help push a nascent republic toward hard-fought freedom.
+He fought for freedom on two continents and stayed undaunted throughout a career marked by professional setbacks.
+Although he never saw his homeland freed, he helped push a nascent republic toward hard-won freedom.
 Something tells me he was glad to sacrifice himself for a cause that changed the world.

 Lineage

-Kasimierz (Casimir) Pulaski was born in Podolia, Poland, on March 4, 1747, the son of Count Josef Pulaski, a member of the minor Polish gentry.
-He came from a family with knightly traditions—mostly in warfare.
-Pulaski’s family fought under Poland’s King John III Sobieski against the Turks in the 17th century—a campaign that saved Europe.
-At the siege of Vienna in September 1683, the decisive battle of the campaign, the famed Polish winged hussars, heavily armored lancers, charged into the enemy and forced a retreat, which marked the beginning of the long decline of the Ottoman Empire.
-Pulaski’s lineage traces back to these bold horsemen.
+Kasimierz (Casimir) Pulaski was born in Podolia, Poland, on March 4, 1747, to Count Josef Pulaski, a member of the minor Polish gentry.
+He came from a family with knightly traditions—primarily in warfare.
+Pulaski’s family fought under Poland’s King John III Sobieski against the Turks in the 17th century—a campaign that helped save Europe.
+During the siege of Vienna in September 1683, the decisive battle of the campaign, the famous Polish winged hussars, heavily armored lancers, charged into the enemy and forced a retreat, marking the start of the long decline of the Ottoman Empire.
+Pulaski’s lineage can be traced back to these brave horsemen.

 Fighting For Poland